soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-game-dev-journey.md

 * Everyone has pretty great work ethic.
 Tons of natural accountability.
 * Lots of passion... because it's games!
 Nothing about this is "just a job."
 Everyone really cares about doing their job well.

 So that's the TL;DR of why this industry, for me.
 I'm telling you this because I think it's important that these things resonate with you.
-If these sound "nice" but it doesn't make you drool, I don't know what else to say--the industry is competitive and anyone with craft mastery who has this mentality--**authentically**--is more likely to feel like a better culture fit (at least to me).
+If these sound "nice" but it doesn't make you drool, I don't know if you'd ultimately enjoy working in the industry.
+All these positives are meant to outweigh the long hours and high expectations so you don't stress or burn out too badly.

 ## Tech industry, encroaching